About the Scholarly Book Awards | Information and applications | Data collection and protection policy | FAQ | How to reach us

 Publication grant applications are accepted and evaluated throughout the year.
 The preferred file format for email submissions is PDF.
 Applications must be complete at the time of submission.
 The Scholarly Book Awards reserves the right to return incomplete applications.

-• Complete the application within the package below electronically by typing your responses directly into the form.
+- Complete the application within the package below electronically by typing your responses directly into the form.

-Some deadlines apply for Translation Grant applications.
+Some deadlines apply to Translation Grant applications.
 Please see the guidelines for details.
 The preferred file format for email submissions is PDF.
 Applications must be complete at the time of submission.
 The Scholarly Book Awards reserves the right to return incomplete applications.

-Download the translation guideline and application
+Download the translation guideline and application.

 Please email aspp-paes@federationhss.ca if you have any questions.